lyteabovenyte/peTrain/README.md

 #### Trying to Build VLN-CE model and integrate the latest novel improvements and architectural patterns

-###### The core purpose of this project is to build a **Software 2.0** style model for my pet necklace to help him navigate in the house and understand my voice commands through vibrator in necklace.
+###### The core purpose of this project is to build a **Software 2.0** style model for my pet necklace to help him navigate in in-door environments based on my voice commands through vibrator in his/her necklace.

 ### Features: